 As if the presence of the home flat isn’t enough, thanks to the Turneffe Atoll’s meager tides which vary only around 10 inches throughout the day, the flat is never dry.
 As a result, the home flat’s bonefish are resident fish.
 Instead of moving on and off the flats as the tides give and take water, these bonefish never leave, spending their days entirely on the flat plucking crabs and shrimp from the coral and turtle grass which line its floor.

 The bonefish are always there, teasing you with their tails, and the 10-inch shift in tides sometimes bring permit.
 And so the home flat is always calling, whispering in your ear like a cartoon devil.
 Get up early.
-Keep those flats boots on after the boat pulls back into the dock for the day.
+Keep those flats boots on.
 Be a little bit late for dinner.